-Perrie Edwards Love Life: Singer Posts Sweet Snap Of Alex Oxlade-Chamberlrlain
+Perrie Edwards’ Love Life: Singer Posts Sweet Snap Of Alex Oxlade-Chamberlain

 A source close to Perrie Edwards confirmed as much to The Sun last month.

-“Perrie wants to keep her love life private and also doesn’t want to be regarded as a stereotypical football WAG,” said the source.”
+“Perrie wants to keep her love life private and also doesn’t want to be regarded as a stereotypical football WAG,” said the source.

 The source also hinted that Alex might also share Perrie’s thoughts on keeping their relationship under wraps.